NSMBW-Community/NSMBW-Updated/readme_docs.md

 ## Wine

 Wine is used to run CodeWarrior on non-Windows systems.
-This is implemented with the `mwcceppc_wine_wrapper.py` wrapper script, which translates host paths to guest paths in CLI arguments and guest paths to host paths in Makefile outputs ("`.d`" files that define header dependencies).
+This is implemented with the `cw_wrapper.py` wrapper script, which translates host paths to guest paths in CLI arguments and guest paths to host paths in Makefile outputs ("`.d`" files that define header dependencies).

+The wrapper script is used on Windows, too, by the way, because CodeWarrior's Makefiles aren't otherwise entirely compatible with the way the build system uses Ninja.